School of Visual Anthropology 5

 WHO IS IT FOR?

 Anthropologists and ethnographers who want to explore audiovisual language as a tool for both researching and presenting the results of their research to a broader audience.
 Filmmakers who want to embrace an anthropologically founded approach to their practice.
-Socially engaged scientists and artists of any discipline who want to discover visual anthropology as a way of observing, analyzing and bringing potential change to society.
+Socially engaged scientists and artists of any discipline who want to discover visual anthropology as a way of observing, analyzing and bringing change to society.
 There are no age restrictions nor is any previous experience necessary.

 HOW MUCH IT COSTS?